-C. SOURCING OF THE RAW MATERAILS FOR GELATINE USED IN FEED, FOOD OR COSMETIC PRODUCTS AND FOR NON-MEDICINAL AND NON-PHARMACEUTICAL TOPICAL USES ON UNDAMAGED SKIN.
+C. SOURCING OF THE RAW MATERIALS FOR GELATINE USED IN FEED, FOOD OR COSMETIC PRODUCTS AND FOR NON-MEDICINAL AND NON-PHARMACEUTICAL TOPICAL USES ON UNDAMAGED SKIN.

-For countries where the presence of one or more cattle clinically or pre-clinically infected with the BSE agent in a region or country is highly unlikely (GBR I) sourcing of raw materials from any animal is in principle safe with regard to BSE risks.
+For countries where the presence of one or more cattle clinically or pre-clinically infected with the BSE agent in a region or country is highly unlikely (geographical BSE risk level I) sourcing of raw materials from any animal is in principle safe with regard to BSE risks.
 Sourcing from animals that passed the ante-mortem inspection as fit for human consumption would add additional safety.

-For other countries, the safest sourcing of the material would in principle (\) be (1) from animals that passed (for hides) the ante-mortem inspection as fit for human consumption or (for bones) both the ante- and post-mortem inspection and (2) if the risk of cross contamination with specified risk materials or potentially contaminated materials is minimal.
+For other countries, the safest sourcing of the material would in principle be from animals that passed (for hides) the ante-mortem inspection as fit for human consumption or (for bones) both the ante- and post-mortem inspection.
+The risk of cross contamination with specified risk materials or potentially contaminated materials should of course be minimal.